zrlstone/100-days-of-code-log/log.md

 ## 100 Days Of Code - Log

+### Day 18: 20 JAN 2021
+Today's Progress: Completed option le wagon coding challenges on hashes and arrays

+Thoughts: Tough day, but managed to get in 1 hour of code tonight
 ### Day 17: 20 JAN 2021
 Today's Progress: Completed letter guessing game as a rails app